 A WAN cluster is a group of independent servers/nodes separated by WAN networks working together as a single system to provide load balancing and high scalability for clients and services.
-WAN cluster works only in active-active cluster operation mode.
+WAN cluster works only in active-active cluster operation mode and is qualified on PSA7000, PSA7000-V, PSA5000, PSA5000-V and PSA3000 platforms.